maryam-shahdoust/ElecMeter/README.md

 Dissatisfaction of a candidate = distance of that candidate’s position from the top in a ranking (0 = first place, 1 = second place, …).

 By simulating multiple populations, we obtain the distribution of dissatisfaction levels under different possible outcomes.
+⚙️ Methodology

+The simulation follows these steps:

+Generate all possible rankings (permutations):

+For K candidates, there are K! permutations.

+Example: with K = 5, we get 120 permutations.

+Simulate ranking frequencies per population:

+Populations of size N are simulated using a multinomial distribution.

+The probability vector for the multinomial is drawn from a Dirichlet distribution.

+Randomize Dirichlet parameter (α):

+Each run uses a random α chosen from